haridas/haridas.github.com/src/articles/is-lottery-prediction-possible-2.md

 NOTE: test the writing using google document.

+Areas to cover:-

+1. Introduction about the lottery system
+2. Game settings
+3. Match behind the loop hole
+4. How the lottery system fixed these issues
+5. How we an relate this issue with other lottery systems like the one in Kerala.

 In my previous post I have explained how the lottery number system works and forecasting a winning number isn't possible with confidence grater than the random chance.
 This randomness of the data doesn't help us do any kinda analytic.
-Only thing can be done is to verify the lottery prediction doesn't have any skewness towards particular set of numbers.
+Only thing that can be done is to verify the lottery prediction doesn't have any skewness towards particular set of numbers.

-Considering all these properties of the lottery system, still few people found a way to win the lottery with higher confidence level or they are sure that they can make profit out of the lottery.
+Considering randomness involved in the lottery system, still few people found a way to win the lottery with higher confidence level or they are sure that they can make profit out of the lottery.
 I showed few such instances in previous blog entry.
-In this blog let's disect how they are able to find a loop hole in the lottery system.
+In this blog let's dive into one such case more deeply and see how and what helped them exploit the lottery system.

+I'm taking the game played in 2007 period in USA state, ...
+Selbis are retired elder couple, they came across this lottery game once they were in a stationary store.
+Selbi was able to see a loop hole in the game in that short time, or put it other way he saw higher likelihood of making profit out of this game at particular time period.
+He went back and done few more statistical analysis to validate his theory.
+All was coming in his favour.

+## Rules of this Lottery game

+He started by purchasing spending $2000

-Let's take the lottery game discussed on this video, All the lottery games, the odds of winning is purely based on probability of getting, usually lottery games there will be price money for those tickets which matched partially to the winning ticket.
+Let's take the lottery game discussed on this video, All the lottery games, the odds of winning is purely based on probability of getting first or other smaller prices,
 Based on lottery scheme it varies, if you are able to match 3 numbers out of 6, you get $5 or 4 o

-They understood the internall statistical significance for winning a price based on particular game rules.
-What every I have mentioned about the previous post for regarding the data quality still valid.

-In this post lets see what are the techniques they have employed to find weakness in the lotteries to win more prices money than what they spend in most of the cases.
-Usually it's otherway around that you will fail most of the cases.

-This has been possible because of the special game settings and its weakness, In this blog I'm trying to go through the process of how they are able to find a successful way of making profit out of lottery business.

-In short these groups are known as "lottery syndicates"

 Here the lottery game is structured as below,

-The type of lottery played in India and USA are different, mostely the USA has online style lottery.
-In early 1990 all the lottery drwaing work being done manually.

 $